-Many of the families who live in and around the city’s Ti Plas Kazo neighborhood still live in tents and other temporary structures, without access to the most basic amenities.
+Many of the families who live in and around the city’s Ti Plas Kazo neighborhood still live in post-earthquake tents and other temporary structures, without access to the most basic amenities.
 Most of them do not have the resources to send their children to school.
 Gratefully, a number of their children benefit from the food and education programs that the What If?
 Foundation supports in Ti Plas Kazo.
 But these programs, which had to relocate after the earthquake, cannot be sustained in their current temporary locations, as these facilities are inadequate.

 Education is highly valued by most Haitians.
 But….